 Do Group Counseling Activities Help?

-Group counseling is usually used to have a small selection of individuals explore their own experiences and give them the opportunity to learn from and get or give support to others who have had similar experiences.
+Group counseling is usually formatted with a small selection of individuals who wish to explore their own experiences and to give them the opportunity to learn from and get or give support to others who have had similar experiences.
 Groups may also be formed by groups of people with very different experiences who are interested in learning more about a certain topic, for example, stress management.
-Groups can be used to provide therapy for a variety of different issues, including self-esteem, coping skills, relationships, and more difficult problems like abuse.
-It's often used in tandem with standard individual therapy as part of a complete treatment plan, and may also be coupled with medication and other coping methods.
+Groups can be used to provide therapy for a variety of different issues, including self-esteem, coping skills, relationships, and more difficult problems like recovering from trauma and addiction.
+It is often used in combination with standard individual therapy as part of a complete treatment plan, and may also be coupled with medication and other coping methods.
 Group counseling has been shown to be an effective therapy on its own without a person necessary need to be in individual therapy concurrently

 What Happens in Therapy?